DickinsonCollege/FarmData2/INSTALL.md

   * Stop FarmData2:
   ```
-  docker-compose down
+  ./fd2-down.bash
   ```

   * Start FarmData2:
   ```
-  docker-compose up -d
+  ./fd2-up.bash
   ```

-Note: `docker-compose` will remove the containers each time the `down` command is used and recreate them each time the `up` command is used.
+#### A Note on Persistence ####

+The `fd2-up.bash` and `fd2-down.bash` scripts use `docker-compose` to start all of the FarmDart2 containers.
+When `./fd2-down.bash` is run `docker-compose` removes all of the containers, including their writeable layers.
+The containers are all recreate, including blank writeable layers, each time the `fd2-up.bash` is used.
 However, all of the FarmData2 data and code is mounted from the development machine and thus will persist between uses.
+You can find all of the details of the mounted volumes in the `docker-compose.yml` file.

 The FarmData2 database, that we expanded earlier, is mounted into the container from the directory:
   * `docker/db`